Quercus stellata

 Quercus stellata, the post oak or iron oak, is a North American species of oak in the white oak section.
-It is a slow-growing oak that lives in dry areas on the edges of fields, tops of ridges also grows in poor soils, and is resistant to rot, fire, and drought.
+It is a slow-growing oak that lives in dry areas on the edges of fields, tops of ridges, and also grows in poor soils, and is resistant to rot, fire, and drought.
 Interbreeding occurs among white oaks, thus many hybrid species combinations occur.

-The species is native to the eastern and central United States, and found along the east coast from Massachusetts to Florida, and as far inland as Nebraska.
 It is identifiable by the rounded cross-like shape formed by the leaf lobes and hairy underside of the leaves.